Home

 As you'd expect in this "highly intellectual" city, Boston museums provide opportunities to learn and explore all kinds of things.

-There's an abundance of historical museums and landmarks; many world renowned art museums; and with universities like Harvard and MIT in the area, several opportunities to check out cutting edge innovations and research.
+We have an abundance of history museums and historic landmarks; many world renowned art museums; and with universities like Harvard and MIT in the area, several opportunities to check out cutting edge innovations and research.

 1. A brief overview of some of our favorite museums.